To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 Mousepads are a fundamental part of your gaming setup.

-To help you become even better at the games that you play, we set ourselves the challenge to find the best gaming mouse pad for the money that’s on the market today.
+We set ourselves the challenge to find the best gaming mouse pad you can get on the market today.

-The selection process was fairly straightforward.
-Initially, we conducted community research to identify what gamers look for in a mouse pad, depending on the type of game they play.
+We started by conducting community research to identify what gamers look for in a mouse pad, depending on the type of game they play.
 That information helped us to filter through hundreds of products and pick out a shortlist of pads to buy, test and review.